ESCT - Understanding Employer Superannuation Contribution Tax

 Updated: May 2024

 If you are making contributions to your employees' KiwiSaver or complying superannuation schemes, the contribution needs to be taxed.
-This tax is called ESCT.
-Let's find out more about this tax type.

 In this article: